 Motor vehicle crashes are the the leading cause of death in the first 30 years of a person's life.
 Below are some Alegent Creighton Health and community resources to prevent auto accidents and injuries caused by them.

 The Alegent Creighton Health Immanuel Rehabilitation Center is proud to offer a community-based head and spinal cord injury prevention program.
 This program is designed to educate students on the causes and consequences of spinal cord and head injuries and prevention of these injuries.

 The program provides focus on wearing seat belts/ helmets, avoiding drugs and alcohol as well as choosing the right group of friends.
 The program, approximately an hour in length, consists of a healthcare professional briefly discussing these injuries, a 15 minute video and speakers who have actually suffered an injury.
-The speakers discuss their personal experiences of how their injury occured, the consequences on their injury and how it has changed their life.
-For more information or to schedule a program, call or email Jena Munson at 402-572-2276 or email email@example.com.
+The speakers discuss their personal experiences of how their injury occurred, the consequences on their injury and how it has changed their life.
+For more information or to schedule a program, call or email Jena Munson at 402-572-2276 or email firstname.lastname@example.org.

 Car Seat Safety Checks

 94% percent of both Nebraskans and Iowans use child safety seats, but nearly 85% in Nebraska (90% in Iowa) of those seats are installed incorrectly.
 Alegent Creigthton Health participates in a community program to ensure child safety seats are installed correctly.
 Car Seat Flyer